 Our personal care products are subject to various domestic and foreign laws and regulations that regulate cosmetic products and set forth regulations for determining whether a product can be marketed as a "cosmetic" or requires further approval as an over-the-counter drug.
 A determination that our cosmetic products impact the structure or function of the human body, or improper marketing claims by our distributors may lead to a determination that such products require pre-market approval as a drug.
 Such regulations in any given market can limit our ability to import products and can delay product launches as we go through the registration and approval process for those products.
-Furthermore, if we fail to comply with these regulations, we could face enforcement action against us and we could be fined, forced to alter or stop's elling our products and/or required to adjust our operations.
-Our operations also could be harmed if new laws or regulations are enacted that restrict our ability to market or distribute our personal care products or require us to reformulate our products.
+Furthermore, if we fail to comply with these regulations, we could face enforcement action against us and we could be fined, forced to alter or stop selling our products and/or required to adjust our operations.
+Our operations also could be harmed if new laws or regulations are enacted that restrict our ability to market or distribute our personal care products or impose additional burdens or requirements on the contents of our personal care products or require us to reformulate our products.